Superhoben/MD-simulation-CDIO/index.rst

      - 3.921
      - 4.078

-As we can see below, the total energy in the NVE simulation is close to constant.
+As we can see below, the total energy in the NVE simulation is close to constant, which is what it is supposed to be for a constant energy simulation.

 .. image:: images/NVE_Au_validation_test_energy.png
   :width: 500
   :align: center

-The temperature is aroud 500 K throughout the simulation.
+The temperature oscillates slightly in the beginning, but then remains around 500 K throughout the simulation, indicating a reach of equillibrium.

 .. image:: images/NVE_Au_validation_test_temperature.png
   :width: 500